 --Readers' Favorite Book Reviews

 In glittery 1980's Los Angeles, once-famous Broadway lyricist Beau Kellogg is disillusioned, unhappily married and yearning for one last musical hit, while he writes advertising jingles for quick money.
-Meanwhile, idealistic young singer Amanda Harary works a demanding day job at a charming New York hotel.
+Meanwhile, in New York, aspiring Broadway singer Amanda Harary works a demanding day job at a charming West Side hotel, while she pursues her own musical career.

 They weren't looking for each other... but what they find together is a once-in-a-lifetime understanding, impossible joy and piercing heartache... until they learn that some connections, however improbable, are meant to last forever.